WRITTEN BY: Sophie Clapton, Born and bred Londoner.

 As of 2014, Camden Market now encompasses two former markets; Camden Stables Market and Camden Lock Village Market.

 The Stables Market, as the name suggests, was once a series of stable blocks, horse tunnels, tack rooms, saddler’s workshops, and even a horse hospital.

 At the end of the 1800s, around 800 horses were housed here.
 The last horse was withdrawn from use in 1967 and the depot was closed in 1980.

 Camden Lock Market has its roots in gin production.
 In the 19th century, it was home to a number of distilleries and warehouses known for producing some of the world’s finest gin.

 Things to Do in Camden Market

 The umbrella canopy in Stables Market also provides one of the most Instagrammable spots in London.
-I took the photo below during lockdown when the market was closed.
+I took the photo above when the market was closed.
 However, it’s honestly probably better if you can get there early on a day it’s open to capture the vibrant nature of the stalls on either side.

 Camden Market is open 7 days a week from 10am-6pm, including bank holidays, and some evenings.
 The only day it is closed is Christmas Day.
 However, opening times can vary slightly from business to business.

 Within Camden Stables Market, you will discover a life-size bronze statue of Amy Winehouse.
 This tribute to the legendary Camdenite singer was made in 2014 by British sculptor Scott Eaton and sits near one of her regular hangouts, The Lock Tavern.